violetacln/revaliew/README.md

 This is based on a large number of excellent and well known R-packages.

-The revaliew - package is under construction.
+The revaliew - package is still under construction.
+This work is supported by the Eurostat grant number 826000 on validation implementation.